 4,000 BC: Burial chamber beneath Stanton Drew stone circle, Somerset dated approx. to this time - 1,000 years older than the stones themselves? http://www.bathnes.gov.uk/news/latestnews/2010/January/Pages/Stanton%20Drew%20now%201000%20years%20older.aspx

-present: Glacial marine ice cores in Ross Sea, opposite New Z. (Hapgood, p.235).
+present: Glacial marine ice cores in Ross Sea, opposite New Zealand.
+(Hapgood, p.235), suggesting lower temperatures.
 Temperatures peaked and remained stable for 2,000 years (Feuerbacher, p.4).
 Europe north of the Alps became increasingly cold and wet.

 3,761 BC: Date for creation of the world, according to the Jewish calendar.

-3,600 BC: Nubian city/temple (Into Africa with Henry Louis Gates, BBC2 17/7/99 & ff).
+3,600 BC: Nubian city/temple (Into Africa with Henry Louis Gates, BBC2 17/7/99 and ff).

-3,200 BC: Late Neolithic.
-Sea level rises (BAGAS v124, 2006)
+3,200 BC: Late Neolithic sea level rises around Britain (BAGAS v.124, 2006).

 3,500 BC: South Chinese expand to and settle on Taiwan.
 Beginning of their Austronesian (language family) speaking colonisation of the western Pacific excluding Australia and most of New Guinea.
 N.b. this language family not to be confused with Austro-Asiatic, also Chinese in origin, which spread south into Indo-China (Diamond, p.341).
 Contradicts Oppenheim, op.cit.

 3000 BC: Close encounters between asteroid Olijato and Earth (Schoch, p.205).

 2,500 BC: Approximate dates for 'Buestonehenge' near Stonehenge, Wiltshire based on ditch and subsoil stone settings discovered in 2008/9 and results published in British Archaeology, Jan/Feb 2010.